 Yes.
 Maine law gives tenants an "implied warranty of habitability."
-This means that your landlord must promise that your home is safe and fit to live in.
+This means that your landlord must promise that your home is safe and healthy to live in.

 - undrinkable water